 REMINDER: You do not have to consolidate in order to qualify for Public Service Loan Forgiveness.
 Do not let anyone tell you otherwise.
-Direct Loans qualify for PSLF, which is likely what makes up your entire student loan portfolio.
+Direct Loans qualify for PSLF whether consolidated or not, and again, Direct Loans likely make up your entire student loan portfolio.